ithomas91/Object-orientedProgramming_Cpp/README.md

 # Object oriented programming exercise - C++

+Imagine a privateer, which contain pirates, and a captain too.
+Pirates can be:
+- captain
+- with wooden leg
+- poor / les than 15 golds/

+Pirates can:
+- work // they get some plus health points and golds up to captain or not //
+- party // they get more health points //

 Pirate:

  - A pirate has a name, an amount of gold and health points, the default value of which is 10.